Amalsouthsudan23/amal/README.md

 ## Getting Started

-Before we install the project, Here is what you need to be able to run Inspirers:
+Before we install the project, Here is what you need to be able to run Amal:

 - [Node.js (Version: >=16.x)](https://nodejs.org/en/download/)
 - [Git Bash](https://git-scm.com/downloads)